bernie-skipole/indipydriver/docs/source/usage/introduction.rst

 For further information on INDI, see :ref:`references`.

 Typically the driver created with this package interfaces between your code which controls an instrument, or GPIO pins on the computer itself, and the INDI protocol which communicates to an INDI client.

+This package can be used to create the drivers, it does not include client functions.
+The INDI protocol is defined so that drivers should operate with any INDI client.

 The protocol defines the format of the data sent, such as light, number, text or switch, and the client can send commands to control the instrument.
-The client can be general purpose - communicating with any INDI driver, and taking the format of switches, numbers etc., from the protocol.
+The client can be general purpose, taking the format of switches, numbers etc., from the protocol.

-INDI is normally used with astronomical instruments, but is a general purpose protocol which can be used for any instrument control providing drivers are available.
-This package is aimed at making drivers easy to write.
+INDI is often used with astronomical instruments, but is a general purpose protocol which can be used for any instrument control providing drivers are available.

 The driver object created contains 'device' objects, each of which can contain 'vector' objects, such as a SwitchVector or LightVector.
 These Vector objects can contain one or more 'members', such as a number of 'switches', or a number of 'lights'.